AlexBezuska/archival/README.md

 ## How to use

+**DISCLAIMER - THIS IS SOME FRESH SOFTWARE**
+Try using the provided `test-folder` to get your bearings, also remember to make a backup before trying on your own photos (until you get comfortable)

 - Duplicate `config-sample.json` and name it `config.json`

-- Minimum config: Setup a source and destination in `config.json`
+- Minimum config: Setup a `sourceFolder` and `imageDestinationFolder` in `config.json`

 - Commands (run in your terminal while inside the root of the `archival` directory)
 	 - **`npm run extract`** - extracts all image files recursively inside `sourceFolder` and places them flat in `imageDestinationFolder`/`videoDestinationFolder`